DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-What they really want is what they haven’t read yet – and that’s whatever the most authentic version of you is.
+What they want is what they haven’t read yet – and that’s whatever the most authentic version of you is.

 Writer, critic, and TV creator Andy Greenwald summed this up perfectly on a recent episode of the podcast The Watch when referring to showrunner and creator Michaela Coel and her new show I May Destroy You:

-You might come up with an entirely different take on the material that you could transform into your own original story.
+You might come up with an entirely different take on the material that you could transform into your original story.

-What would The Thing be like if Jordan Peele took a stab at it?
+- What would The Thing be like if Jordan Peele took a stab at it?

-What would Donald Glover’s version of Casablanca be like?
+- What would Donald Glover’s version of Casablanca be like?

-Or find a movie you didn’t like but with a premise, you find interesting.
-Write your version of a scene from that movie!
+Or find a movie you didn’t like but with an interesting premise and write your version of a scene from that movie!

 Tip #7: Write through the suck.

 “Write through the suck.
 There are going to be days where the words are not coming and the thoughts just aren’t there, and in my experience, you can’t let that derail you, you can’t afford to just get stuck, so even if it’s terrible and you know it’s the worst thing you’ve ever written, write it, keep writing, get through it, that’s what rewriting is for you can come back and fix it later, but just keep the momentum going.”– Asleigh Powell